kmmsilber/AvianPrecipMetaAnalysis/README.md

 "Meta-analyses_Jan2026.R" includes code for analyses and figures included in the manuscript.

 ## Trees
-Several phylogenetic trees were used in the analyses.
+Several phylogenetic trees were used in the analyses, reflecting different time scales in the response/reproductive variables.

 "all_spp_quant_analyses.nex" includes 1,000 phylogenetic trees for all species included in the quantitaive analyses (meta-analyses and vote counting analyses).